samhermes/samhermes.github.io/index.md

 <div class="intro">
   <div class="intro-text">
     <img class="headshot" src="/img/samhermes.jpg" alt="Sam Hermes headshot">
-    <p>I'm Sam, a front end web developer.
+    <p>I'm Sam, a front-end web developer.
 Here, I write as I learn about CSS, JavaScript, accessibility, WordPress, and more.
 You'll also find a few side projects that I use to explore new ways of working.</p>
   </div>
 </div>